sushmanaallaofc/BadBankMit/README.md

 ## Features

-Sushma's Bank Bank currently has the following features:
+Sushma's Bad Bank currently has the following features:

 - Create Account: Users can create an account by providing their personal details.
 - Login: Users can log in to their account using their email address and password.